Buying a new or used vehicle

 Find out more about warranties.

-If you choose to a buy a car privately, be aware that you have less protection as the Australian Consumer Law does not cover private sales.
+If you choose to a buy a vehicle privately, be aware that you have less protection as the Australian Consumer Law does not cover private sales.

-When you see a car you are interested in buying, you should:
+When you see a car you're interested in buying, you should follow all of the steps below.

 Checking the car yourself